sentinel-hub/pin-library/Volcanoes/README.md

 ### Etna (False Color Urban)

-[Mount Etna](https://www.britannica.com/place/Mount-Etna) on the italian island of Sicily is the highest active volcano in Europe.
-At the moment it reaches a height of 3320 meters (changes due to eruptions) and covers an impressive area of 1600 km<sup>2</sup>.
-Its lower slopes are covered with vineyards, olive groves, and orchards.
-Surrounding the foot of the volcanoe several smaller and bigger settlements can be found.
-Mount Etna is currently and and throught the centuries very active only in the last 5 year having had 4 strombolian eruptions.
+[Mount Etna](https://www.britannica.com/place/Mount-Etna) on the Italian island of Sicily is the highest active volcano in Europe.
+At the moment it reaches a height of 3320 meters (changes due to depositions from eruptions and collapses of the crater) and covers an impressive area of 1600 km<sup>2</sup>.
+Its lower slopes host vineyards, olive groves, and orchards.
+Surrounding the foot of the volcano several smaller and bigger settlements can be found.
+Mount Etna is currently and through the centuries very active only in the last five year having had four strombolian eruptions.

 ### Stromboli, Province of Messina, Italy (False Color Urban)